 Now assuming that wasn’t too painful…

-STEP TWO: Estimate how much you will spend per month in retirement.
+Step 2: Estimate how much you will spend per month in retirement.

 Now look at your expenditures.
 Which ones do you already know will change when you’re retired?
 Alright.
 Cut those out and find out how much monthly spending is still left.
 That’s your estimate of retirement spending.
 It’s just an estimate and it’s good enough.